NawressM/1st-DevOps-Project/README.md

    ![alt text](https://github.com/NawressM/1st-DevOps-Project/blob/master/images/Pipline_passed.JPG)

 ## 3. Configure and provision a virtual environment and run your application using IaC approach :
     -- Sorry, I had a health problem so I didn't have a enough time to finish this part.
+I will try to work on it next days.

 ## 4. Build Docker image of your application :
    ### 1- Create Docker image of your application :